adsabs/pdfie-training-data/pidata/arxivads/README.md

 PDFs when that happens — it has no sense of Arxiv revisions.
 Some of our PDF metadata are now out of data, as are our refstrings and other derived products.
 Gross.

+The `check.py` script in this directory will scan an Arxiv-month, look for updated PDFs, and rewrite the data for anything that's changed.
+Since this goes back to the original ADS data, which have various problems, one should then manually review the diffs in Git to make sure that corrections are not lost.